aakb/fff_services/README.md

 ```

 #### Response (JSON)
-A call to the service with an offset set to 20 and a count of 2 will give an response as below where fact object is the same format as under _getFact_ above.
+A call to the service with offset set to 20 and a count of 2 will give a response as below.
+Fact object is the same format as under _getFact_ above.
 ```javascript
 {
   "557" : { FACT OBJECT },